 - Can read-only permissions be set in DBGallery?

 - Which image file formats does DBGallery support?

 - Can Linux be used as the server for photos?

 - Can multiple users share DBGallery's database?

-- Which photo file formats does DBGallery support?
+- Which file formats does DBGallery write data to?

 - May charitable organizations purchase DBGallery tax free?

 - How can I rename a Handy Collection?